Ex-‘RHOC’ Star Tamra Judge Slams ‘Unbelievable’ Kelly Dodd For Coronavirus Comments, Calls For Compassion

 Then, after someone interrupted her to give her a number, Dodd added, “Well, people are going to die!
 I’m sorry to tell ya.”

-The Cheat Sheet revealed that CelebTM had shared a video of it on their Instagram page and shortly after they did so, both Judge and her other former Real Housewives of Orange County co-star, Vicki Gunvalson, commented on the clip with Judge slamming Dodd as “unbelievable” and Gunvalson saying simply, “Wow!”
+Shortly after CelebTM shared a copy of Dodd’s live video with their own followers, both Judge and her other former Real Housewives of Orange County co-star, Vicki Gunvalson, commented on the clip with Judge slamming Dodd as “unbelievable” and Gunvalson saying simply, “Wow!”

 “Unbelievable!!!
 What will it take for her to understand how serious this is?
 People are dying everywhere.
 Where’s your compassion???”
 Judge asked.